curioussoulscafe/curious-souls-cafe/README.md

 2. **Return to Main Page:** Clicking the round **Curious Souls Café icon** at the top of any topic page will take you back to the main topic selection page.
 This has the same effect as clicking the "Leave Page" button at the bottom.

-3. **Quick Scroll to Top:** The **"Top" button** located at the bottom-right corner of any topic page can be used to quickly scroll back to the top of the screen.
+3. **Quick Scroll to Top:** The sticky **"Top" button** located at the bottom-right corner of any topic page can be used to quickly scroll back to the top of the screen.
 This is especially useful if you've scrolled far down and need to quickly access controls or re-read the topic title.

 4. **Single Random Question for Punishments:** For participants who land on a punishment (e.g., via specific [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our facilitators) which requires them to randomly choose a question and answer it: